vivienneinus/t-nse/README.md

-Unsupervised Learning of 3000 images with clusters visualized Separate the images to some extent by decomposing with 2 components on the image pixels.
+Unsupervised Learning of 3000 images with clusters visualized.
+Separate the images to some extent by decomposing with 2 components on the image pixels.